 Albert Camus, a French philosopher, journalist and author questioned the meaning of life in his philosophical teachings.
 He believed life was intertwined with the absurd, and the more people tried to discover meaning, the closer we would move to a crisis of self.
 This crisis was caused by an inability to identify meaning even if it did exist.

-e what fuel my brain.
+These were hard words for me to swallow.
+As a highly conceptual person, ideas and questions are what fuel my brain.
 It feels like my existence would mean nothing; my hopes would not matter; my dreams would be transparent.

 Maybe that is the point?